- Home Improvement

 3. Sound-Deadening Quality Above Subfloors

 Installing a floating floor over another solid floor poses a problem -- panels hitting each other between levels (also potentially causing damage from impact), and louder noises when shoes hit the floor.
 Sound-deadening, sound-proofing, or acoustical underlayment all help reduce impact noise.
 It will also help reduce the general level of echoing in the room.
-If you have light sleepers in your house or don't want squeaky floors, sound-deadening underlayment is a necessity.
-If you happen to use a blower or dehumidifier in your crawl space below, its sound travel will also be reduced so that your room above is quieter and more peaceful.
+If you have light sleepers in your house or do not want squeaky floors, sound-deadening underlayment is a necessity.
+If you happen to use a blower or dehumidifier in your crawl space below, its sound travel will also be reduced so that the room above is quieter and more peaceful.

 4. Antimicrobial and Mold and Mildew Resistance